-False teaching was any doctrine that attacked or tried to change or deny these basics of the gospel message.
+False teaching was any doctrine that attacked or tried to change or deny these basic tenets of the gospel message.

-In the Bible this accusation was reserved for those who taught things that undermined the gospel itself which include the main points I mentioned before.
+In the Bible this accusation was reserved for those who taught things that undermined the gospel itself which include the main points I have mentioned here.

-In the Bible, people were disciplined or excommunicated for 3 things:
+In the Bible, people were disciplined or excommunicated for three things: